-In the case of prestressed members, the relevant section shall be assessed for sensitive to cracking.
-If any load combinations cause tensile stresses at the concrete surface, the stress ranges for reinforcing steel and prestressing steel shall be calculated assuming a cracked section.
+In the case of prestressed members, the relevant section shall be assessed for sensitivity to cracking.
+If any load combinations cause tensile stresses at the concrete surface, the stress ranges for concrete, reinforcing steel and tendons shall be calculated assuming a cracked section.